 Strengthening and enhancing business relations is a key objective for CanCham, which includes organizing events for members as one of the avenues we use to accomplish this.
 CanCham is well known for holding business breakfasts and luncheons featuring topics of significance that make an impact on how business is conducted in both the Canadian and international business community here in Vietnam.
 For example, our renowned annual “Crystal Ball” luncheon – “The Year Ahead: Executive Summary and Outlook”, which has been held for eight years in HCMC and is typically the first international business luncheon of the new year, is one of the most anticipated events each year and regularly sells out with 200 participants.
 This event, which features five or six well known CEO level speakers from various industries, was also successfully launched in Hanoi earlier this year.
 CanCham is an Associate Member of the Vietnam Business Forum (VBF), which allows members to participate in Working Groups for various industries that communicate on behalf of the business community with the government of Vietnam about doing business.
 The chamber is also a member of the Advisory Council on Administrative Procedure Reform, a participant in the Anti-Corruption Dialogue and is a Honourary Member of the Canada-ASEAN Business Council (CABC), which is a cooperative of Canadian companies and Canadian chambers that operates to enhance Canadian interests in Vietnam and the region.

 Brad originally hails from Brandon, Manitoba and graduated from the University of Manitoba with a B.Sc. in Statistics & Actuarial Mathematics.
-A qualified actuary, he has worked for Manulife for 12 years in positions of increasing responsibility.
-Most recently, he spent 4 years in Manila, Philippines building a team of more than 100 professionals providing high quality services to Manulife business operations across Asia and North America, and as a member of the management committee actively drove strategies to scale up and improve operations of the Philippines entity.
-He moved to Ho Chi Minh City in late 2018 to take the position of Chief Actuary for Manulife Vietnam, where he is responsible to ensure the financial strength of the business while contributing insights to help drive sustainable growth in the rapidly evolving life insurance marketplace.
-He has built a reputation as a big picture thinker and a hard-working and highly collaborative business leader.
-He is excited to be actively involved in the Canadian Chamber of Commerce in Vietnam and hope to leverage my technical and leadership skills to make a meaningful impact to the community here.
+A qualified actuary, he has worked for Manulife for 13 years in positions of increasing responsibility.
+He spent 4 years in Manila, Philippines building a team of more than 100 professionals providing high quality services to Manulife business operations across Asia and North America.
+He moved to Ho Chi Minh City in late 2018 to take the position of Chief Actuary for Manulife Vietnam, where he is responsible to ensure the financial strength of the business while driving sustainable growth in the rapidly evolving life insurance marketplace.
+He has built a reputation as a big picture thinker and collaborative business leader and enjoys applying these to his role as Board Member and Treasurer of Canadian Chamber of Commerce in Vietnam.

 Matthew is originally from a small community outside of Edmonton, Alberta, but has lived in Toronto, Ontario for many years.